 It’s not uncommon for Cosmos Clinic to turn clients away, just like Cox, who have unrealistic expectations.
 For us we stick to the motto “keeping it real”.
 All our staff look natural and don’t lose sense of reality because they understand cosmetic surgery isn’t a tool to defy the ageing process or transform your looks entirely.
 When administered correctly, cosmetic surgery can enhance your features and physique, making you feel more confident in your own skin.

-Cox’s regrets about plastic surgery is a timely lesson for anyone considering more procedures or jumping from one surgeon to the next based on a friend’s recommendation.
+Cox’s regrets about plastic surgery is a timely lesson for anyone considering more procedures or jumping from one doctor to the next based on a friend’s recommendation.
 Unfortunately, there are practitioners in the industry who believe they can do a better job than that has already been performed or who are not willing to say know.
 You only have to watch an episode of Botched to be aware of that.

 At Cosmos Clinic, we know there is a fine line that when crossed can turn your natural appearance into a look that Cox admits was “fake”.
-We’re also aware, cosmetic surgery can become addictive for some and it’s the responsibility of the surgeon to say enough is enough.
+We’re also aware, cosmetic surgery can become addictive for some and it’s the responsibility of the doctor to say enough is enough.

 Cox is now embracing natural beauty and ageing